bertrandmartel/apk-checker/README.md

-# Jav APK integrity checker / app comparator
+# Java APK integrity checker / app comparator

 The aim is to check mutliple APK files in order to know if they refer to the same official Android app